truenas/documentation/content/SCALECLIReference/Storage/CLISnapshot.md

 Enter the property argument using the `=` delimiter separating the property and value, and the value double-quoted.
 Enter the command string, then press <kbd>Enter</kbd>.
 `get_instance` returns a table (dictionary) of properties for the ID entered.
-The table (dictionary) includes the properties, pool, id and name, snapshot name, dataset and the create transfer group.
+The table (dictionary) includes the properties, pool, id and name, snapshot name, dataset, and the create transfer group.

 Use the `query` command to locate the ID number for the share.